 If you meet the following broad criteria, talk with a tax professional about if you should consider establishing your trading as a business:

 - You seek to profit from daily market movements of securities, not just dividends or capital appreciation

 - Your trading is substantial (338+ trades annually)

 - Your trading activity is conducted with continuity and regularity

-If you meet those broad criteria, sit down with your tax professional and discuss the specifics in detail before getting started.
-Declaring yourself a professional trader isn’t necessarily as clear-cut as other forms of self-employment income.
-A tax professional can help you establish your trading business on surer footing and inform you of the rules that apply to your personal situation.
+Declaring yourself a professional trader isn’t as clear-cut as other forms of self-employment.
+A tax professional can inform you of the rules that apply to your personal situation.